Trevor Bayne: 2015–2018: Roush Fenway Racing

 On May 24, 2014, RFR announced that Bayne would be running the No. 6 full-time in the Sprint Cup Series for the 2015 season.
 Near the end of the 2014 season, Bayne intended to run the No. 6 Advocare Cup car in a few races to get a head-start on his 2015 campaign.
 However, the plan was aborted after he failed to qualify in his first race at Charlotte in October.
 Bayne was not eligible to run for Rookie of the Year consideration, having spent four years running in several races.

-Bayne qualified 15th in a controversial qualifying session for the Daytona 500.
+Bayne qualified fifteenth in a controversial qualifying session for the Daytona 500.
 However, a crash during the first Budweiser Duel forced Bayne to a backup car.
 He got collected in a late-race accident involving Jeff Gordon, Reed Sorenson, Ricky Stenhouse Jr., and A. J. Allmendinger, but nonetheless finished the race on the lead lap.

 After bad performances throughout the spring, Bayne had a good run going at the GEICO 500.
 While running 3rd, he lost control of his car and triggered a massive crash.
-In an interview following, he would blame dirty air for causing him to lose control and cause the crash.
+In an interview following, he would blame dirty air for causing him to lose control and causing the crash.
 At Dover on May 31, 2015, Bayne got into an accident involving Justin Allgaier and Michael Annett.
-After the race Bayne was called to the Oval Office and fined $20,000 for violating a race procedure made in wake of the Kevin Ward Jr. accident in August 2014, in which a driver must remain in their car until being permitted by officials to exit (unless fire or smoke engulf the car).
+After the race, Bayne was called to the Oval Office and fined $20,000 for violating a race procedure made in the wake of the Kevin Ward Jr. accident in August 2014, in which a driver must remain in their car until being permitted by officials to exit (unless fire or smoke engulf the car).

 Trevor Bayne got his first top ten of the year at Michigan, during the rain-delayed Quicken Loans 400.
 After an early speeding penalty, it looked like Bayne was set to finish a lap down.
-However, because several cars stayed out for the final yellow while the race leaders pitted, Bayne got his lap back and when the race was later called because of rain showers, Bayne had finished 9th.
+However, because several cars stayed out for the final yellow while the race leaders pitted, Bayne got his lap back, and when the race was later called because of rain showers, Bayne had finished ninth and got his first top ten since the 2012 Aaron’s 499.
 He picked up his first ARCA win at Pocono after starting first and dominating the race, and recorded another Cup Series top ten in the 2015 Coke Zero 400.
-Bayne's struggles would continue, as he would finish 40th in back-to-back races at Indianapolis and Pocono, being plagued by a major lack of speed at both tracks.
+Bayne's struggles would continue, as he would finish fortieth in back-to-back races at Indianapolis and Pocono, being plagued by a major lack of speed at both tracks.